forseti-security/forseti-security/_docs/_latest/use/explain.md

 By default, resource_expansion is not performed.
 For example, `user/foo` has `roles/owner` on the `organization/1234567890` and no other policies.
 The above command will only show `organization/1234567890`.

-To enable resource expansion pass in the argument `--expand_resource true`.
-Forseti will perform resource expansion and list all resources accessible by `user/<USER_NAME>` through a direct or indirect binding.
+To enable resource expansion, pass in the argument `--expand_resource true`.
+Forseti will perform resource expansion and list all resources that can be accessed by `user/<USER_NAME>` through a direct or indirect binding.

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_member user/<USER_NAME> --expand_resource true